WillFranky/Ichimoku-trading/README.md

 Idea:

-Most long term investors make their largest gains in a small duration of time when stocks or markets rally.
 The idea with this project is to formulate a simple strategy, with high hit rate and low drawdown.
 It is not intended for automatic algorithmic trading, but for identifying triggers in the market to act upon.

-The chosen strategy is a Momentum-based strategy.
+Most long term investors make their largest gains in a small duration of time when stocks or markets rally.For this reason, the chosen strategy is a Momentum-based strategy, intended to be used when markets/instruments are trending.

 The buy signal script does currently not include selling, as this is only intended as a screener.
 A backtest is provided (ofc including selling signal), to validate this as a strategy.